HaroldP64393329/HaroldP64393329.github.io/_posts/2019-09-13-Home-advantage.md

 # sd
 # in the data they're identical
 sd = 0.4974845849

+# usually you would take the sd from both
+# square them and take the square root
+# see below.

 # simplified cohen's d for equal sample sizes
 # sqrt((sd1^2) + (sd2^2) / 2)